-The Global Development Network (GDN) is hosting its 19th global development conference on the 23-25 October 2019, to facilitate the research-policy interface in pursuit of the SDGs.
-The conference will also mark GDN's 20th anniversary since its launch at the World Bank Development Conference in 1999.
-See Call for Papers.
-See Call for Sessions.
+The Global Development Network (GDN) hosted its 19th global development conference on the 23-25 October 2019, to facilitate the research-policy interface in pursuit of the SDGs.
+The conference also marked GDN's 20th anniversary since its launch at the Global Development Conference in 1999.

-At Bonn, four interrelated conference themes will be discussed
+In Bonn, four interrelated conference themes were discussed:

 - From research to sustainable development action: interdisciplinary research, knowledge sharing, evidence brokering